What Is Two-factor Authentication, and Why Do You Need It?

 - Add the WhiteBIT tab to the app, and enter the authentication code in the Please Enter Key field.

-Using a password as the only data protection method has long ceased to be a security standard.
+Remember that passwords are no longer a reliable method of data protection.
 Two-factor authentication provides additional account security by preventing unauthorized logins and the loss of confidential information.

 There is 2FA on WhiteBIT.
 Set up two-factor authentication and free your hands for a glass of wine, a new acquaintance, or handling an investment portfolio.
 When your hands are free, you have more options.
 And yet, do not forget that safety depends on you.